akuspel/odin-tiled/README.md

 Note: Base64 is not supported, only CSV is.

 ## Example
-There is an example in the [example](example/) folder.
-It uses raylib for the tilemap rendering.
+There are 2 examples in the [example](example/) folder.
+The topdown example include spritesheet animations and wall collision.
+They both use raylib for the tilemap rendering.

 ## Contributing
 Contributions are welcome!